chaitanya326/basic_python/README.md

 # basic_python
 basic python codes for practice

-\n As a test ! commit a simple python file that prints a diamond pattern.
+As a test ! commit a simple python file that prints a diamond pattern.